guaishouN/android-thinkmap-treeview/README.md

    }
    ```

 2. configure layout manager.
 Space unit is dp.
-You can custom you line by extends {@link com.gyso.treeview.line.Baseline}
+You can custom you line by extends {@link com.gyso.treeview.line.BaseLine}

    ```java
    int space_50dp = 50;